ALALACH/SpacEng/README.md

-# BuildBlocks
+#
 SPACENG

 How to Run the Project
 Supporting Visual Studio at the moment
-- GenerateProjWin.bat in Z-script folder.
+- Win-GenProjects.bat in script folder.
 - Run Spaceng.sln in ProjectDirectory